 I’ve had the pleasure of collaborating with a number of institutions on research projects or research-based creative work.
 I’ve been the recipient of fellowships from Harvard University's Library Innovation Lab, the ACM History Committee, and the USC Center for Science, Technology, and Public Life.
 I've also worked with computing institutions on their oral history collections (including the Computer History Museum and the A.M.
 Turing Awards), acted as an assistant editor at the International Journal of Communication, and collaborated with the Los Angeles Public Libraries on the Autograph Book of Los Angeles.

-I live in Los Angeles, where I spend my time naming the local stray cats and eating ice cream.
+I currently live in Los Angeles, where I spend my time naming the local stray cats and eating ice cream.